Owenyx/Workers/README.md

 If the number of workers is greater than the size of the range, the number of workers will be reduced to give each worker one number to check

-The worker program can also be run standalone by entering. make
+The worker program can also be run standalone by entering: make
 ./worker <lower bound> <upper bound>
 The program will find the primes within the bounds, which must both be positive.